 Gilead has R&D facilities in Oceanside and Fremont, California; Alberta; and Seattle.
 It has manufacturing sites in San Dimas, California; and Cork, Ireland.
 Commercial operations are located in 20 offices throughout Europe, 10 in North America, seven in Asia, two in South America, and one each in the Middle East, Australia, and Africa.

 Sales and Marketing

-Gilead promotes its antiviral drugs through its own commercial infrastructure in North America, some European and Asian countries, and in Australia and New Zealand; products are promoted through partnerships in other regions.
+Gilead promotes its antiviral drugs through its own commercial infrastructure in North America, some European and Asian countries, and in Australia and New Zealand; products are promoted through third-party distributors and partnerships in other regions.
+Gilead sells and distributes products including Atripla, Sovaldi, and Viread exclusively through wholesale channels in the US; Letairis and Cayston are distributed through specialty pharmacies.
 Customers include physicians, hospitals, clinics, and other health care facilities.
 The company's product distribution processes are handled primarily by wholesalers, including

 One of the pitfalls of the pharma manufacturing business is patent expirations, where older medications see a decline in sales as they begin to face generic competition.
 Other medications struggle to penetrate highly saturated markets.
 To offset potential losses from these challenges, Gilead is working to increase sales of top selling products in new territories.
-With partner BMS, the firm is especially focused on increasing international commercialization of Atripla.
 In addition, Gilead works to get existing medications approved for new medical indications.